willspeagle/census_name_identifier/README.md

 # Introduction
 The following repository is home of a ML classifier based on the 1930 Deccenial Census 5% sample.
+Historical documents often times lack important demographic information on its subjects.
+Differences in naming practices and frequency of names across ethnic groups allows us to infer the ethnicity from someone's name.
+This can allow us to investigate historical discrimination with relatively little infromation.